 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-This guide gathers resources available via the library or online highlighting the achievements, perspectives, and experiences of African Americans across U.S. history.
+A curated selection of library licensed and freely available online resources highlighting the achievements, perspectives, and experiences of African Americans across U.S. history.

 Encouraged by positive reports of gold mining success in leading African American newspapers, including Frederick Douglass’ North Star and William Lloyd Garrison’s Liberator, Jonas H. Townsend, Newport Henry, and other free Blacks left New York for the gold fields in 1849.